 Figure 6.
-SSD time series, on average per catchment, simulated with MARINE using the base, the SSF or the SSF-DWF models, and LDAS-Monde HU{surf} and SWI CGLS values, in average per catchment.
+Catchment average of the SSD time series simulated with MARINE using the base, the SSF or the SSF-DWF models, together with the catchment averages of the LDAS-Monde HU{surf} and SWI CGLS values, for the two studied catchments and the six studied events.

 Table 7.
-Kendall correlations between LDAS-Monde and MARINE deep layer moisture for the SSF-DW model.
+Kendall correlations between the LDAS-Monde HU{deep} and deep layer moisture simulated with MARINE using the SSF-DW model.